uguraksoyca/uguraksoyca/README.md

 ### Hi there! 👋, I am Ugur

-I am a data analyst with 9 years of working experience.
-I'm from Turkey, living in Toronto and currently studying Data analytics at the Toronto School of Management.
+I am a data analyst with over 9 years of working experience.I'm from Turkey, living in North York, and working remotely for the Turkish Operations team at FlixBus.
 I have a passion for learning new concepts and tools in Data Science.

 **What I'm Focusing on**